 “There are so many people who are praying for us and are with us,” said Bishop David Graves of the Alabama-West Florida Conference in a Facebook video ahead of the storm.
 “That’s the beauty of The United Methodist Church, that people come together.”

-The United Methodist Committee on Relief already has distributed a $10,000 emergency grant at the conference’s request and stands ready to provide more such grants at other conferences’ requests.
+The United Methodist Committee on Relief already has distributed a $10,000 emergency grant at the Alabama-West Florida and Florida conferences' requests and stands ready to provide more such grants at other conferences’ requests.
 UMCOR also reminds people not to self-deploy or donate unsolicited items.

 Bishop Sharma Lewis of the Virginia Conference, where five deaths were judged storm-related, was attending a United Methodist Do No Harm conference in San Antonio, but was keeping in touch by text and email.